DurableDrupal/awebfactory-content-migration-rescue/manuscript/en/C01-tendencies-in-content-management.md

 Unlike Adrian Rossouw' timely proposal (made a full two years earlier) to shift product-like features out of core, transforming Drupal into a real framework and making it easier to create all kinds of products, Eaton fudges, proposing that Drupal be allowed to bloat, temporarily, leaving time to then separate out the "product parts" from the "toolbox parts", so that no-one gets offended.

-Just as a point of reference, fully 8 months before this talk, we were greeted with Drupal 7's presentation layer bloated launch on January 5, 2011 solving none of these problems.
-Instead "Enterprise Drupal Gardens" and the community were "gifted" with the Overlay, the Dashboard and the Toolbar (the first three modules anyone building a website had to disable before starting any kind of decent website).
+Just as a point of reference, fully 8 months before this talk, we were greeted with Drupal 7's presentation layer bloated launch on January 5, 2011.
+Instead of #smallcore and the solution to some of these painful problems at least, "Enterprise Drupal Gardens" and the community were "gifted" with the Overlay, the Dashboard and the Toolbar (the first three modules anyone building a website had to disable before starting any kind of decent website).

 Despite the superficiality and failure to take a stand, at least the taboo was breached and these important questions were put forward.
 And it won't be the last time we mention Jeff Eaton, or Lullabot, in this chapter.